Gaps in the Milnor-Moore spectral sequence and the Hilali conjecture: Proofs of our results:

 \section{Proofs of our results:}

-Denote by $(\Lambda V,d)$ a Sullivan minimal model of $X$.
-We remind in what follow, some facts about this model to clarify our proofs and about the spectral sequence of a filtered complex, essentially to fix notations and terminology.\\
+Denote by $(\Lambda V,d)$ ($d=\sum _{i\geq k}d_i$, $k\geq 2$) a minimal Sullivan model of $X$.
+We recall in what follow, some general facts (extracted mainly from unpublished notes by S. Merkulov entitled "Notes on the theory of spectral sequences") about the spectral sequence of a filtered complex essentially to fix notations and terminology .
+Recall first that the general term of such spectral sequence is given by where and